Sustainability Data

 ● BOD and COD emissions

-*1 Boundary: Hikone Plant, Rakusai Site, Taga Plant, Yasu Plant, Kumiyama Plant
+*1 Boundary: Hikone Site, Rakusai Site, Taga Site, Yasu Site, Kumiyama Site

-SEQT (Koriyama Plant/Iwaki Plant) and SEWK (Iwatsubo Plant) are included from the fiscal year ended March 31, 2023.
+SEQT (Koriyama Site, Iwaki Site) and SEWK (Iwatsubo Site) are included from the fiscal year ended March 31, 2023.

-SEWK (Iwatsubo Plant) is included from the fiscal year ended March 31, 2023.
+SEWK (Iwatsubo Site) is included from the fiscal year ended March 31, 2023.

 Chemical substances